· announcement · 3 min read

 Future Development

-The release of the SOLI API and Python Library marks an important milestone in making SOLI more accessible and useful for developers.
+The release of the FOLIO API and Python Library marks an important milestone in making FOLIO more accessible and useful for developers.
 We are committed to continually improving and expanding these resources based on community feedback and evolving needs in the legal tech landscape.

 Stay tuned for future updates, including additional language bindings, enhanced features, and expanded documentation.